maya-02/Chess-Club-Django/README.md

 # Team Walrus Small Group project

-## Team members
-The members of the team are:
-- Katinka Singh - K2006918
-- Maya Janbey - K20044805
-- Injun Suh - K20044233
-- Grace Edgecombe - K20006917
-- Timi Disu - K20041416

-Add any further information about the team here, such as absent team members.

 ## Project structure
 The project is called `system`.
 It currently consists of a single app `clubs`.